Training structure

 Faculty of Science

 Fluorinated biomolecules.
 Current developments in fluorinated molecules.
-Fluorination methods: nucleophilic or electrophilic mono-fluorination, introduction of difluoromethyl or trifluoromethyl groups.
+Fluorination methods: nucleophilic and electrophilic monofluorination, introduction of difluoromethyl or trifluoromethyl groups.
 Contribution of fluorine atoms to the activity of these compounds.
-Examples of the synthesis of fluorinated compounds used as antitumoral agents, antiviral agents, antidepressants, anxiolytics, anti-inflammatories, etc.
+Examples of syntheses of fluorinated compounds used as antitumor agents, antivirals, antidepressants, anxiolytics, anti-inflammatories, etc.

-Phosphorus biomolecules.
-Structure, nomenclature, reactivity, structural analysis and applications.
+Phosphorus-containing biomolecules.
+Structure, nomenclature, reactivity, structural analysis, and applications.

-A number of synthesis routes for compounds in each of the families covered will be discussed, highlighting unconventional activation methods where appropriate.
+Several methods for synthesizing compounds from each of the families covered will be discussed, highlighting unconventional activation methods where applicable.
 Biomedical applications will be targeted, as well as other applications in agrochemistry, optoelectronics, nanomaterials, etc.

 Solutions, colloids, interfaces